-An explosion at a Union Carbide pesticide plant in Bhopal, India, on this day in 1984, leads to the worst industrial accident in history.
+An explosion at a Union Carbide pesticide plant in Bhopal, India, on December 3, 1984, leads to the worst industrial accident in history.
 At least 2,000 people died and another 200,000 were injured when toxic gas enveloped the city.

 Bhopal was a city of nearly a million people in India’s Madhya Pradesh region between New Dehli and Bombay.
 The Union Carbide pesticide plant was located in Jai Prakash Nagar, a particularly poor area of the impoverished city.
 Later, some critics charged that these factors were part of the reason that the plant had outdated equipment, lax management and grossly inadequate maintenance and safety procedures.

 On Sunday, December 2, the 100 workers on the late shift were in the process of making the pesticide Sevin.
 This involved mixing carbon tetrachloride, methyl isocyanate (MIC) and alpha-napthol.
 Over the next 12 hours, a series of astonishing errors led to disaster.